Eisai (OTCMKTS:ESALY) Releases FY 2023 Earnings Guidance

-Eisai (OTCMKTS:ESALY – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
-The company provided EPS guidance of $1.37-$1.37 for the period.
+Eisai (OTCMKTS:ESALY – Get Rating) updated its FY 2023 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of $1.37-$1.37 for the period.
 The company issued revenue guidance of $6.03 billion-$6.03 billion.

-Separately, Zacks Investment Research cut shares of Eisai from a strong-buy rating to a hold rating in a report on Tuesday, April 12th.
+Separately, Zacks Investment Research downgraded Eisai from a strong-buy rating to a hold rating in a report on Tuesday, April 12th.

 Eisai Co, Ltd. offers pharmaceutical products in Japan.
 It offers Aricept for the treatment of alzheimer's disease/dementia with Lewy bodies; Methycobal for the treatment of peripheral neuropathy; and Fycompa, an antiepileptic drug for the adjunctive treatment of partial-onset and primary generalized tonic-clonic seizures.